GluuFederation/docs-gluu-server-prod/docs/source/user-management/scim2.md

 |https://gluu.org/scim/bulk|Send requests to the bulk endpoint|
 |https://gluu.org/scim/all-resources.search|Access the root .search endpoint|

-Depending on your needs, you may like to add only some of the scopes to your client.
+Depending on your needs, you may like to add only some scopes to your client.

 ### Requesting a token